sairash/aimssh/README.md

 ----

-### How to install Pomossh locally:
+### How to install aimssh locally:

-To install pomossh locally run the following command.
+To install aimssh locally run the following command.

 __Linux/MAC:__